 The Health and Technology Challenge (HaTCH)

-At Janssen we believe that everyone has the potential to create a better future for healthcare in Australia.
+Australia is home to some amazing innovators, problem solvers and entrepreneurs.
+At the Janssen Pharmaceutical Companies of Johnson & Johnson we believe everyone has the potential to create a better future for healthcare in Australia.
 One bold idea is all it takes to make a difference.
-It’s why we’ve launched the Janssen Health and Technology Challenge (HaTCH).
-HaTCH is a new initiative designed to help entrepreneurs, start-ups and community organisations realise their ideas for a healthier Australia.

 The inaugural HaTCH was held in October of 2014.
-A team of Melbourne health tech innovators won, receiving a $100,000* grant to accelerate the development of their ‘Footprints’ idea.
+A team of Melbourne health tech innovators won, receiving a grant to accelerate the development of their ‘Footprints’ idea.
 The sensor system, designed by Quanitcare Technologies, has the ability to predict falls in the elderly before they occur.
 It constantly monitors walking patterns and informs doctors when intervention is needed.